alex-gutev/live_cells/docs-src/docs/basics/cells.md

 3. The value of `b` is set to `4`, which likewise also results in the sum being recomputed and the watch function being called.

-The `ValueCell.computed` constructor takes an optional `changesOnly` keyword argument, which allows you to control whether the computed cell notifies its observers if its value hasn't changed after a recomputation.
-By default this is `false`, which means the computed cell notifies its observers whenever it's value is recomputed.
-If `changeOnly` is `true`, the cell only notifies its observers if the new value of the cell is not equal to its previous value.
+By default, computed cells notify their observers whenever their value is recomputed, which happens when the value of at least one of the referenced argument cells changes.
+This means that even if the new value of the computed cell is equal to its previous value, the observers of the cell are still notified that the cell's value has changed.

+By providing `changesOnly: true` to `ValueCell.computed`, the computed cell will not notify its observers if its new value is equal, by `==`, to its previous value.

 This is demonstrated with the following example: